ZeframLou/RevS-Test/README.md

 RevSTest
 ========

-A test app using RevS for iPhone(You can use the codes in a Mac app too)
+A test client app using RevS for iOS(You can use the codes in a Mac app too)